araobp/compact-rag/IMAGE_RECOGNITION.md

 ### Glasses

 ```
-Is the person in the previous image wearing glasses?
+Is the person in the attached image wearing glasses?
 Please answer with "Yes" or "No".
 ```

 ## Image Classification with Infrared Array Sensor